zepto-lang/transducers/README.md

 A minimal transducer library in and for zepto.
 Obviously inspired by Clojure.

-It's a stub and not really usable yet.

 ## Usage

 This library contains the functions `transduce`, `compose`,